Stable black hole solutions with cosmological hair: Stability on a quasi-stationary background

 \section{Stability on a quasi-stationary background}

 In this appendix we show the detailed analysis of stability of perturbations about the quasi-stationary background described in section \ref{sec:QuasiStationaryBlackHoles}.
-We focus on scalar perturbations about the $\Xi_+$ branch since these were unstable in the static scenario.
+We focus on scalar perturbations about the $\Xi_+$ branch since this is the branch required to connect to the correct cosmological asymptotes.
 From the quadratic action \eqref{eq:ScalarQuadraticActionQuasiStationary} we find the effective metric governing the propagation of these perturbations

 The hyperbolicity condition gives